dragonGR/PyHEIC2JPG/README.md

 - Automated Output Directory: Creates a dedicated folder named "ConvertedFiles" within the HEIC directory to store the converted JPGs.
 - Parallel Conversion: Process multiple files simultaneously by specifying the number of workers using the ``-w`` argument.
 - Quality Control: Specify the desired JPG image quality using the ``-q``  argument.
+- EXIF Metadata Preservation: Automatically extracts and includes metadata from HEIC files into the output JPGs.
 - Error Handling: Skips individual files that encounter errors without halting the entire process.

 ## Installation